 7. Paula West Pottery

 Local potter, Paula West, makes handmade functional ceramics, so beautiful, you might not want to use them after all.
-Her studio on Westside Road is open to visitors most days (when the sign is out on the street), her mugs are for sale at Café Demeter downtown and Paula has an art booth at the Farmer’s Market.You know you’re living like a local when you’re sipping your morning coffee out of a Paula West mug.
+Her studio on Westside Road is open to visitors most days (when the sign is out on the street).
+Paula has an art booth at the Farmer’s Market.You know you’re living like a local when you’re sipping your morning coffee out of a Paula West mug.

 8. San Juan Community Theatre